Why cell phone service is down in Maui — and when it could be restored | KRDO

 Satellite phones have been popularized over the years by hikers, emergency responders and intrepid travelers, but they are are expensive and are not mainstream products.
 However, some newer smartphone models – including the latest model iPhone 14 and some phones built by Motorola and Huawei – offer built-in satellite connectivity, which allows the sending of SOS messages via satellites.

-For example, Apple’s free Emergency SOS via satellite service, which launched last year, allows iPhone users to contact dedicated dispatchers in emergency situations via satellites.
+Apple’s free Emergency SOS via satellite service has already helped at least one family get in contact with first responders during the Maui wildfires.
+The service, which launched last year, allows iPhone users to contact dedicated dispatchers in emergency situations via satellites.
 When a user attempts to call 911 and is unable to get on a cell network, they will be automatically redirected to the service’s dispatchers where they can answer a questionnaire with short multiple choice questions to share information quickly.
 The dispatchers also receive their coordinates, medical ID and emergency contact information.

 Apple told CNN the feature is reserved for connections to emergency services and does not allow users to contact friends and family.
 For anyone who has access to a Wi-Fi connection while wearing an Apple Watch, the Walkie-Talkie feature could also be used to send messages or make calls.
 However, Wi-Fi networks can also fail when optical fiber networks are disrupted.